Akira (1988 film): Music

-AKIRA: The Original Japanese Soundtrack; an alternate soundtrack was also released.
+AKIRA: The Original Japanese Soundtrack, an alternate soundtrack, was also released.
 This version included music as it appeared in the film, with dialogue and sound-effects, albeit ordered out of sequence.

 The soundtrack spawned an album of electronica remixes from Bwana, called Capsules Pride.
 Samples from the Akira soundtrack have also been featured in numerous other hip hop and electronic music tracks.

 Adaptations

 Video games

 In 1988, Taito released an Akira adventure game for the Famicom exclusively in Japan.
-Another Akira game for the Jaguar, Super NES, Genesis and Sega CD was being developed, but canceled along with prospects of another Akira title for the Game Boy and Game Gear handheld consoles.
+Another Akira game for the Jaguar, Super NES, Genesis and Sega CD was being developed, but it was canceled along with prospects of another Akira title for the Game Boy and Game Gear handheld consoles.
 International Computer Entertainment produced a video game based on Akira for the Amiga and Amiga CD32 in 1994.
 To coincide with the DVD release in 2002, Bandai released Akira Psycho Ball, a pinball simulator for the PlayStation 2.

 Live-action film

 Warner Bros.
 Pictures had held the rights to create a live-action adaptation of Akira from 2002 through 2025.
 Multiple abortive attempts at the production took place over the decades, with at least five different directors and ten different writers known to have been attached to it.
 Warner Bros.' final attempt had seen director Taika Waititi attached, with filming planned to start in July 2019 for a May 2021 release.
 However, Warner Bros. put the film on indefinite hold just prior to filming due to Waititi's decision to first direct Thor: Love and Thunder; years passed without any announcements on Akira while Waititi took on additional projects.
 In June 2025, Warner Bros.
-Pictures had let go of the distribution rights to the film, and Waititi was no longer involved with the project.
+Pictures gave up the distribution rights to the film, and Waititi was no longer involved with the project.